KaranAgarwalla/Spanning-Tree-Protocol/README.md

 __________
 The input is specified by the `trace flag` in the first line.
 The trace flag is set to 1 prints all the configuration messages and data transfer messages that are exchanged during the simulation.
 The next line specifies the number of bridges.
-Each line starts with bridge id preceded by character 'B' denoting a bridge and followed by a set of lan segments.
+Each line starts with bridge id preceded by character 'B' denoting a bridge and followed by a set of LAN segments.
 The smaller the bridge id, the higher the priority.
-The lan segments have priority in lexicographic order(the smaller, the higher priority).
+The LAN segments have priority in lexicographic order(the smaller, the higher priority).
 Sample line:
 B1: A B C
-Then the next few lines specify each lan segment followed by a set of hosts in format H + Host ID.
+Then the next few lines specify each LAN segment followed by a set of hosts in format H + Host ID.

-> **Note:** Each lan segment needs to be specified even if no host resides on the lan.
+> **Note:** Each LAN segment needs to be specified even if no host resides on the lan.

 The next line contains the number of data transfers that have to be simulated.
 Each data transfer is specified by the source host and destination host.
 H1 H10
-> **Note:** Each host can be on a single lan segment.
+> **Note:** Each host can be on a single LAN segment.

 ## Algorithm:

 ## Spanning Tree Protocol:
 The spanning tree protocol is simulated by member function `'bridgesim::simulation()`.
-Each bridge object has a member variable `lan_status` which maps each lan segment to "NP"(or Null Port), "DP"(or Designated Port), or "RP"(Root Port).
+Each bridge object has a member variable `lan_status` which maps each LAN segment to "NP"(or Null Port), "DP"(or Designated Port), or "RP"(Root Port).
-> **Note:** Throughout this project lan segments and ports are used interchangeably as port numbers are considered the same as names of lan segments.
+> **Note:** Throughout this project LAN segments and ports are used interchangeably as port numbers are considered the same as names of LAN segments.

 Each bridge object also has member variables `root_bridge`(stores the root that bridge thinks), `dist`(its distance from root), and `next_bridge`(sending bridge for the current root) for the best configuration message.
 > **Note:** The simulation is made simpler by assuming that the bridge forwards the best message at time = t.